We Shall Be Free: Background and production

 According to Brooks, he was inspired to write this song after being in Los Angeles where the ACM Awards were being held during the 1992 L.A.
 Riots:

 "The night the riots hit we watched it all on TV on the bus leaving LA.
 And as you drove out of LA you could see the buildings on fire.
 It was pretty scary for all of us, especially a bunch of guys from Oklahoma.
 Ya know this is intense out here."

 Garth provided the following background information on the song in the CD booklet liner notes from The Hits:

 "We Shall Be Free' is definitely and easily the most controversial song I have ever done.
 A song of love, a song of tolerance from someone who claims not to be a prophet but just an ordinary man.
 I never thought there would be any problems with this song.
 Sometimes the roads we take do not turn out to be the roads we envisioned them to be.
 All I can say about 'We Shall Be Free" is that I will stand by every line of this song as long as I live.
 I am very proud of it.
 And I am very proud of Stephanie Davis, the writer.
 I hope you enjoy it and see it for what it was meant to be."

 Garth provided additional information in the 2019 documentary "Garth Brooks: The Road I’m On":

 Garth was scheduled to sing the National Anthem at the 1993 Super Bowl and had an agreement with NBC to play the video for "We Shall Be Free" immediately after.
 On the day of the Super Bowl NBC network executives told Garth that the song was too controversial and they weren't going to play it.
 Garth refused to sing unless the video was played and left the stadium.
 NBC caved and agreed to play the video.

 Music video

 The music video for "We Shall Be Free" was directed by Timothy Miller, and premiered on CMT on January 26, 1993.
-The video is filled with much powerful disturbing to some imagery.
 The video ends with the text reading onscreen: This video is dedicated to the human spirit.
 Unbreakable.
 Relentless.
 Free.
 On January 31, 1993, Garth Brooks, who was scheduled to sing the national anthem, caused the first ever delay to the start of the Super Bowl when NBC refused to show the music video on air.
 He left the stadium about 45-minutes before his scheduled performance until the video was broadcast in its entirety.
 The music video for "We Shall Be Free" won Video of the Year at the 1993 Academy of Country Music awards.
 The video was edited and re-released in March of 2002 to now include scenes from the 9/11 attacks, and war footage.